Patrick McLane

+Patrick McLane (March 14, 1875 – November 13, 1946) was an Irish-born American politician.
+He served as a member of the United States House of Representatives from Pennsylvania.

 Biography

-Patrick McLane was born in County Mayo, Ireland.
-He immigrated to the United States in 1882 with his parents, who settled in Scranton, Pennsylvania.
-He worked in the coal mines of Scranton for thirteen years.
-During the Spanish–American War he served in the Eleventh Regiment of the United States Army, in 1898 and 1899.
-He became a locomotive engineer.
-He was a member of the Scranton School Board from 1904 to 1911.
-He served as a delegate to the Democratic State convention in 1905, and as a member of the Democratic State committee in 1914.
+McLane was born on March 14, 1875 in County Mayo, Ireland.
+He and his parents immigrated to the United States in 1882, and they moved to Scranton, Pennsylvania.
+There, he worked in coal mines for thirteen years and attended public schools.
+He served in the 11th Infantry Regiment of the United States Army in 1898 and 1899, fighting in the Spanish–American War.

-McLane presented credentials as a Democratic Member-elect to the Sixty-sixth Congress.
+After serving in the military, McLane between a locomotive engineer.
+He also involved himself in politics, serving on the Scranton School Board between 1904 and 1911.
+A Democrat, he was a delegate of the 1905 Democratic State convention and a member of the 1914 Democratic State committee.

+McLane was sworn into the United States House of Representatives on March 4, 1919, representing the 10th district.
+While in Congress, he supported bonus payments to veterans of World War I and women's suffrage, and opposed Prohibition.
 He was provisionally seated, but the election was contested.
-The House investigation found that, in his campaign, McClane had violated the Federal Corrupt Practices Act and that furthermore "there was widespread fraud and illegality in the election itself."
-Once the fraudulent returns were removed, McLane was found to have lost to John Richard Farr.
-McLane served from March 4, 1919 to February 25, 1921, when he was succeeded by Farr.
+The House investigation found that, in his campaign, McClane had violated the Federal Corrupt Practices Act and that "there was widespread fraud and illegality in the election itself".
+Once the fraudulent returns were removed, McLane was found to have lost the election to John R. Farr, who succeeded him in office.
+As a result, he was unseated on February 25, 1921 by a vote of 161-121, and Farr succeeded him.
 He was an unsuccessful candidate for election in 1922 and in 1924.

-He was employed as a locomotive engineer until his death, aged 71, in Scranton in 1946.
-He was interred in Cathedral Cemetery.
+In 1942, following the death of Patrick J. Boland, he argued before the Supreme Court of the United States that he Democratic nomination for Congress, as Boland won the nomination to McLane, despite being dead; the case was dismissed.

+After serving in Congress, McLane returned to work as a locomotive engineer.
+He was married and had at least six children.
+He died on November 13, 1946, aged 76, in Scranton.
+He is buried in Cathedral Cemetery, in Scranton.